top of page

 MY JOURNEY

 I was fortunate enough to have had horses in my life from a very young age, and I competed in Childrens and Juniors through into Adults in Showing, Dressage, Show Jumping, and Equitation.
-My first big paradigm shift happened after reading the book Tug of War: Classical versus Modern Dressage by Gerd Heuschmann.
-I decided to pivot my training approach towards more Classically based principles.
+My first big paradigm shift happened in my early twenties after reading the book Tug of War: Classical versus Modern Dressage by Gerd Heuschmann.
+After reading that book, I couldn't continue training the way I had been so I decided to pivot my training approach towards more classically based principles and I started searching for books and resources to help me on my new path.

-At the beginning of 2022, after listening to Karen Rohlf's fabulous podcast series, Horse Training in Harmony, I decided to sign up for Karen Rohlf's Dressage Naturally Habits for Excellent Horsemanship online course.
-This took me back to basics with all of my horses, and I rebuilt our foundations with fresh eyes.
+When Karen Rohlf started her fabulous podcast series, Horse Training in Harmony, I was so inspired by what she was sharing that I decided to sign up for her Dressage Naturally Habits for Excellent Horsemanship online course to revisit my basics.
+This took me back to my roots with all of my horses, and I rebuilt our foundations with fresh eyes.
+When we came back to our classical work, I felt an even better understanding for what I had learned so far.

-In November 2022, I joined Mustang Maddy's HCA Connection Course, where I studied more about compassionate, ethical, science-based horsemanship centralised around positive reinforcement.
-I am now combining my Classical training experience with the life-changing training approach I have learned from this course and my horses are absolutely loving it!
+In November 2022, I joined Mustang Maddy's HCA Connection Course, where I studied more about compassionate, ethical, science-based horsemanship centralized around the principles and practice of positive reinforcement training.

-In 2023, I am also expanding my learning in the realm of the mammalian nervous system and brain in Stephen Peters's (PsyD, ABN) and Sarah Schlote's (MA, RP, CCC, SEP) Equuscience course, which will be completed in January 2024.
+During 2023, I expanded my learning in the realm of the mammalian nervous system and brain in Stephen Peters's (PsyD, ABN) and Sarah Schlote's (MA, RP, CCC, SEP) Equuscience course.
+This course offers an absolute wealth of knowledge and has given me the tools to understand my horses, myself, and the learning process on a much deeper level.

-My horses will continue, as they have always been, to be the true North in my journey to becoming the best partner I can be for them.
-I will also continue to share everything I am learning with my students, both in person and online, as my understanding and experience evolve.
+My horses continue to be, as they have always been, the true North in my journey to becoming the best partner I can be for them.
+I will also continue to share everything I am learning with my students, both in person and in my Online Classroom, as my understanding and experience evolve.

 bottom of page